Best IFTTT Compatible Home Security Systems of 2025

 We used the low-battery trigger to make sure we kept our cameras charged.
 Anytime a camera had a low battery level, we had IFTTT add “charge your cameras” to our calendar.
 It complements the app notifications we already get from Arlo.

-Lastly, we also set up an applet that would trigger the bedroom lamp to turn on when our Arlo camera in the living room picks up a loud noise.
-We live in the suburbs so it’s pretty quiet at night.
-It’s nice to be woken up anytime there’s a suspiciously loud noise in the middle of the night.
+Lastly, we also set up an applet that would trigger the bedroom lamp to turn on when our Arlo camera in the living room picks up a loud noise – just in case we sleep through it.

 Arlo Pro 4: What’s in the box?